vitalets/playwright-bdd/docs/writing-features/special-tags.md

 # Special tags

-There are some special tags to imporve your testing experience.
+There are some special tags to improve your testing experience.

 ## @only
 Use `@only` tag to run a single feature / scenario: